… plus simple, proven strategies to fix a bad CTA so you can skyrocket your conversion rate and have sales humming 24/7.

 If you want your barista to make you a latte… okay, okay, you get the point.

-This fundamental ‘ask to receive’ rule applies in all of your marketing (but in an even more critical, important, life-altering way).
+This fundamental ‘ask to receive’ rule applies in all of your marketing and on all your landing pages (but in an even more critical, important, life-altering way).

 If you want someone to do something – book a call, buy a product, download a lead magnet – you need to ASK them to do that.